govind-aadithya/govind-aadithya.github.io/_publications/PID_ReactiveControl.md

 ---
-title: "Reactive Control using PID"
+title: "Reactive Control for a Humanoid using PID control"
 collection: publications
 tags: unpublished
 permalink:
-excerpt: 'Designed a reactive control using a PID controller for the ankle motors to increase robot stability.'
+excerpt: 'Designed a reactive control for Humanoid using a PID controller for the ankle motors to increase robot stability.'
 date: 2016-06-12
 venue:
 paperurl: